University of Wollongong

 UOW College Pathway Programs

-Offering a suite of academic pathways, UOW College provides guaranteed* entry to UOW bachelor degrees on successful completion of the program.
+Offering a suite of academic pathways, UOW College pathway programs provide students with a guaranteed* entry pathway to more than 35 bachelor degrees at UOW.
 All college students have access to UOW facilities while they study.

-The University Entrance Program (UEP) is fee free** for Australian domestic students.
-It has been specifically designed for students who have not met the direct entry requirements for a UOW bachelor degree or who have experienced a significant disadvantage during their secondary school education.
+The University Entrance Program (UEP) has been specifically designed for domestic students who have not met the direct entry requirements for a UOW bachelor degree or who have experienced a significant disadvantage during their high school education.
+This 14-week course teaches the fundamental skills required for university study and maximises your chance of success in your degree.

-Vocational and English language programs are also available.
-Selected courses are offered at UOW Wollongong, Shoalhaven, Batemans Bay and South Western Sydney campuses.
+Selected courses are offered at UOW Wollongong, UOW Shoalhaven, UOW Eurobodalla and UOW Liverpool campuses.

 To learn more visit the UOW College website or call 1300 367 869.

 If you have previous higher education studies at bachelor level or higher (complete or incomplete) from an approved university or other tertiary institution, you can be considered for admission to a UOW course.
-If you have completed at least half of a standard year of full-time study (.50 full-time equivalent) you will be assessed based on your academic performance.
-Please note: admission to UOW Law requires a minimum of one year of full-time study (1.00 full-time equivalent).
+If you have completed at least half of a standard year of full-time study (0.50 full-time equivalent) in one degree you will be assessed based on your academic performance.
+Please note admission to UOW Law requires a minimum of one year of full-time study (1.00 full-time equivalent).

-Completed AQF qualifications at certificate IV, associate diploma, diploma, or advanced diploma will be considered for admission to most courses.
+Completed qualifications accredited by the Australian Qualifications Framework (AQF) at Certificate IV, associate diploma, diploma, or advanced diploma, including vocational education and training (VET) qualifications will be considered for admission to most courses.

 If you have previously completed an Australian Year 12 qualification you may be considered on the basis of your most recent ATAR or equivalent.